iWiggins/cpptools/README.md

 Splits a string or character stream based on a delimiter.

-The string split is a const expression.
+The string split is a const expression, returning a vector of strings.

+The stream split evaluates lazily, returning an iterator.

 ## itertools